 Internet Drug Information Service Qualification Certificate.
 In July 2004, the former State Food and Drug Administration, or the SFDA, promulgated the Administrative Measures on Internet Drug Information Service (amended in November 2017).
-These measures, together with certain implementing rules and notices promulgated by the SFDA, set out regulations governing the classification, application, approval, content, qualifications and requirements for internet drug information services.
-An ICP service operator that provides information regarding drugs or medical equipment must obtain an Internet Drug Information Service Qualification Certificate from the applicable provincial level counterpart of the SFDA.
+These measures, together with certain implementing rules and notices promulgated by the SFDA, set out regulations governing the classification, approval, content, qualifications and requirements for internet drug information services.
+An ICP service operator that provides information regarding drugs or medical equipment must obtain an Internet Drug Information Certificate from the applicable provincial level counterpart of the SFDA.
 Jingdong 360 holds an Internet Drug Information Service Qualification Certificate issued by the Beijing Drug Administration for the provision of internet medical information services, which will remain valid until August 2019.

 Aviation Transport Sales Agency Certificate.
 The Rules on Cognizance of Qualification for Civil Aviation Transport Sales Agencies, issued by the China Aviation Transportation Association in 2006, require any entity acting as an air-ticketing sales agency to obtain an Aviation Transport Sales Agency Certificate.
 Supplemental rules issued in 2008 require any air-ticketing sales agency engaging in online ticket sales to obtain an ICP License and complete a commercial website registration with the local administration for market regulation.
 Jingdong 360 has obtained the ICP License and the Aviation Transport Sales Agency Certificate (which remains valid until October 2021) for sales of air passengers transport tickets for both domestic and international air routes.
-In addition, Beijing Yuanyi, a subsidiary of our another consolidated variable interest entity, has obtained the Aviation Transport Sales Agency Certificate (which remains valid until April 2021) for sales of air freight transport tickets for domestic air routes.
+In addition, Beijing Yuanyi, a subsidiary of our another consolidated variable interest entity, has obtained the Aviation Transport Sales Agency Certificate (which remains valid until 2021) for sales of air freight transport tickets for domestic air routes.

 Courier Service Operation Permit.
-Pursuant to the Administrative Measures on the Courier Service Market and the Administrative Measures on Courier Service Operation Permits, any entity engaging in courier services must obtain a Courier Service Operation Permit from the State Post Bureau or its local counterpart and is subject to their supervision and regulation.
-Entities applying for a permit to operate courier services in a certain province should apply to the provincial level post bureau, while an entity applying for a permit to operate courier services should apply to the State Post Bureau.
-An entity holding a cross-provincial Courier Service Operation Permit may provide courier services in cities other than its place of registration by establishing new branches at these cities and then filing with the relevant provincial post bureau for those branches.
-In addition, pursuant to the Interim Regulations of Courier which came into effect in May 2018, express delivery operators and their branches may open express delivery terminal outlets according to their business needs, and shall file with the local postal administrations in the places where such terminal outlets are located within 20 days from the date of opening such terminal outlets.
-Express delivery terminal outlets are not required to obtain a business license.
+Pursuant to the Administrative Measures on the Courier Service Market and the Administrative Measures on Courier Service Operation Permit, any entity engaging in courier services must obtain a Courier Service Operation Permit from the State Post Bureau or its local counterpart and is subject to their supervision and regulation.
+Entities applying for a permit to operate courier services in a certain province should apply to the provincial level post bureau, while an entity applying for a permit to operate courier services in cities other than its place of registration post by establishing new branches at these cities and then filing with the relevant provincial post bureau for those branches.
+In addition, pursuant to the Interim Regulations of Courier which came into effect in May 2018, express delivery operators and their branches may open express delivery terminal outlets are not required to obtain a business license.
 The courier business must be operated within the permitted scope and valid term of the Courier Service Operation Permit.
-As of December 31, 2018, Jingbangda had obtained one cross-provincial Courier Service Operation Permit, and its 37 subsidiaries had obtained Courier Service Operation-Risk Factors-Risks Related to Our Business-Any lack of requisite approvals, licenses or permits applicable to our business may have a material and adverse impact on our business, financial condition and results of operations."
+As of December 31, 2018, Jingbangda had obtained one cross-provincial Courier Service Operation Permits.
+We are in the process of making filings with local postal administrations for express delivery terminal outlets of Jingbangda and its branches.
+See "Item 3.D.
+Key Information-Risk Factors-Risks Related to Our Business-Any lack of requisite approvals, licenses or permits applicable to our business may have a material and adverse impact on our business, financial condition and regulations."